Skip to content

 The extension (number format) involved during the log event.

-The time of the event in HH: MM: SS (24 hours) format.
+The exact date and time the call was recorded.
 The time zone can be configured in the Recordings menu.

 Duration